Georgia O'Connor: Professional boxing record

-Personal life and death
+Personal life

 O'Connor married Adriano Cardinali on 9 May 2025.

+Death

 O'Connor suffered from ulcerative colitis and primary sclerosing cholangitis, and was diagnosed with cancer in January 2025.
 She died from cancer on 22 May 2025, at the age of 25.
 Prior to her cancer diagnosis in January 2025, O'Connor said that "not one doctor took me seriously."